Photo by Noah Silliman on Unsplash

 Today, I missed an important appointment because I forgot it was Thursday.
 Can my calendar remind me at mid day what the actual day is?
 Maybe I really have given up living by the calendar… I did lose track of the day, didn’t I?

 Maybe I need a new morning routine that is tweaked to remind me of the day of the week.
-After my morning routine, I could place orders (yes, I still sell a bit) on Monday, take photos every Tuesday, demonstrate on Wednesday’s, visit local parks or businesses on Thursday, laundry on Friday, batch cook on Saturday?
+After my morning routine, I could return calls on Monday, take photos every Tuesday, demonstrate on Wednesday’s, visit local parks or businesses on Thursday, laundry on Friday, batch cook on Saturday?
 Sundays are traditional, I never forget them.
 I could still use a calendar for birthdays… yes, and special events.

 I guess my new goal in my discovery process will be to find the happy medium in planning.
 Not being run by the calendar, but running the calendar.
 The notifications will need to stay, but maybe I won’t need quite as many.

 So, I’ll plan to plan minimally.
 I’ll be successful, I bet… because it’s about living better.